Skip to main content

 Religion as a By-product

 Dawkins suggests that religion might be an evolutionary by-product.
 Human brains evolved to follow authority and detect agency.
 These traits may lead people to adopt religious beliefs even when those beliefs are not based on evidence.
-He also introduces the concept of “memes” ideas that spread through culture in a way similar to genes.
+He also introduces the concept of “memes” or ideas that spread through culture in a way similar to genes.
 Religion, in this view, spreads because it is good at replicating, not because it is true.

 Morality Without God